 Performance Legato is a concept aimed to give you incredible playability and performance in one simple and easy-to-use patch.
-These patches are currently available in Spitfire Chamber Strings, Symphonic Strings, and Symphonic Brass.
+These patches are currently available in Spitfire Chamber Strings, Symphonic Strings, Solo Strings, and Symphonic Brass.

 What is Legato?